 In the code above we first validate if the current article has a map, and if so, we include the template rendering the map.
-If the article does not have a map, we display an advertisement instead.

-Inside the article-map.tpl file included in the snippet above, there's a one-line directive:
+Inside the snippet above, there might have been one-line directive:

 '''

-{{ map show_locations_list="true" show_reset_link="Show initial Map" width="300" height="250" }}
+{{ map show_locations_list="true" show_reset_link="Show initial Map" width="350" height="300" }}

 '''

-This will display a 300px by 250px map, plus the text list of the locations (also called Points Of Interest, or POI's), with a text link which, when clicked, resets the map to the position the editor or journalist originally set.
+This will display a 350px by 300px map, plus the text list of the locations (also called Points Of Interest, or POI's), with a text link which, when clicked, resets the map to the position the editor or journalist originally set.